ucb-rit/savio-training-containers-2021/containers.md

 This can be a convenient way to manage your images and transferring them to/from Savio (but normal file transfers also work).
 For details, see https://sylabs.io/guides/3.1/user-guide/cli/singularity_push.html

-# Wei's content

 # Outline of MPI and GPU Containers

  - MPI (Message Passing Interface) applications can utilize multiple nodes
  - Build and run MPI containers
     - Single node only
     - Cross multiple nodes: Rely on the MPI implementation available on the host
  - MPI library version compatibility on the host and within containers

 - Build GPU containers from a docker at NGC